Shinmera/qtools/README.md

     (progn (define-widget foo () () (:documentation "foo")))

+You can read more about what an environment form might do by using `describe-environment-form`.

 ### Copying and Finalizing
 In order to account for your own objects and operations you can extend the `copy` and `finalize` functions by using `define-copy-method` and `define-finalize-method` or `defmethod` directly.
 The two define macros bring the convenience of automatically resolving to a Qt class (and thus using `copy/finalize-using-class`) if possible, making it all look a bit cleaner.